Degree: Bachelor of Science (BS)

 This degree is traditionally pursued by students interested in a career in physics research in government or industry, or in college- and university-level teaching and research.
 Approximately three-quarters of our graduates continue their studies in physics, engineering or another professional area.
 Others choose immediate employment in a variety of technical fields in industry and government.
 CWRU physics majors have been remarkably successful at winning prestigious national and international fellowships and earning admission to top graduate programs and professional schools.

 An important component of the program is the senior capstone.
-B.S. physics students who choose to do their capstone project through the Department of Physics have a year-long research experience with a research mentor and project chosen by the student.
+BS in Physics students who choose to do their capstone project through the Department of Physics have a year-long research experience with a research mentor, devoted to a project chosen by the student.

-The mission of the Bachelor of Science in Physics with a Mathematical Physics Concentration is to develop professional physicists whose interests are focused on theoretical physics.
+The mission of the Mathematical Physics concentration is to develop professional physicists whose interests are focused on theoretical physics.
 This undergraduate program provides an enhanced, graduate-level education in electromagnetism and quantum mechanics as well as experience in mathematical methods used in theoretical physics.
-This program is based on the B.S. in Physics, with mathematical methods courses replacing two upper-level physics laboratory courses and some undergraduate lecture courses replaced by graduate-level courses on the same topics.
-This program is distinct from the B.S. in Mathematics and Physics, which is a parallel education in both mathematics and physics administered jointly by both departments.
+This program is based on the BS in Physics, with mathematical methods courses replacing two upper-level physics laboratory courses and some undergraduate lecture courses replaced by graduate-level courses on the same topics.
+This program is distinct from the BS in Mathematics and Physics, which is a parallel education in both mathematics and physics administered jointly by both departments.

-The biophysics oncentration offers an ideal preparation for biological research in physics graduate schools and industry, and is also appropriate for careers in biology, biophysics, and biomedical engineering, as well as medical school.
-Select courses in the regular B.S. degree program are replaced by a "biogroup" of five courses (generally chosen from available biology, biophysics, biochemistry, and biomedical engineering courses), and a technical elective.
+The Biophysics concentration offers an ideal preparation for biological research in graduate-level physics programs and in industry.
+It also provides an appropriate foundation for careers in biology, biophysics, and biomedical engineering, as well as for medical school.
+Select courses in the regular BS degree program are replaced by a "biogroup" of five courses (generally chosen from available biology, biophysics, biochemistry, and biomedical engineering courses) and a technical elective.
 The biogroup and technical elective courses are chosen by the student in consultation with the biophysics academic advisor.

 Undergraduate Policies